polar-analytics/fast-inc/README.md

 - visualize a path between 2 Space Doors,
 - move to another Space Door (if possible).

-Note: we are not applying to a design position, so it's ok if the UX is not beautiful.
-It should be practial, tho.
+Note: we are not applying to a designer position, so it's ok if the UX is not beautiful.
+However, it should be practial.